Pharmacology: Systems, receptors and ligands

 Pharmacology is typically studied with respect to particular systems, for example endogenous neurotransmitter systems.
-The major systems studied in pharmacology can be categorised by their ligands and include acetylcholine, adrenaline, glutamate, GABA, dopamine, histamine, serotonin, cannabinoid and opioid.
+The major systems studied in pharmacology can be categorized by their ligands and include acetylcholine, adrenaline, glutamate, GABA, dopamine, histamine, serotonin, cannabinoid, and opioid.

-Molecular targets in pharmacology include receptors, enzymes and membrane transport proteins.
+Molecular targets in pharmacology include receptors, enzymes, and membrane transport proteins.
 Enzymes can be targeted with enzyme inhibitors.
-Receptors are typically categorised based on structure and function.
-Major receptor types studied in pharmacology include G protein coupled receptors, ligand gated ion channels and receptor tyrosine kinases.
+Receptors are typically categorized based on structure and function.
+Major receptor types studied in pharmacology include G protein coupled receptors, ligand gated ion channels, and receptor tyrosine kinases.

+Network pharmacology is a subfield of pharmacology that combines principles from pharmacology, systems biology, and network analysis to study the complex interactions between drugs and targets (e.g., receptors or enzymes etc.) in biological systems.
+The topology of a biochemical reaction network determines the shape of drug dose-response curve as well as the type of drug-drug interactions, thus can help designing efficient and safe therapeutic strategies.
+The topology Network pharmacology utilizes computational tools and network analysis algorithms to identify drug targets, predict drug-drug interactions, elucidate signaling pathways, and explore the polypharmacology of drugs.